-The Consolidated Balance Sheets, Statements of Net Cost, Statements of Changes in Net Position, and the Combined Statements of Budgetary Resources and related notes (hereinafter referred to as the "consolidated financial statements") are presented to report the assets, liabilities and net position; net costs; changes in net position; and budgetary resources of NRCS.
-The consolidated financial statements have been prepared from the books and records of NRCS in accordance with GAAP as promulgated by the Federal Accounting Standards Advisory Board (FASAB).
+The Consolidated Balance Sheets, Statements of Net Cost, Statements of Changes in Net Position, and the Combined Statements of Budgetary Resources (hereinafter referred to as the "consolidated financial statements") and related notes are presented to report the assets, liabilities and net position; net costs; changes in net position; and budgetary resources of NRCS.
+The consolidated financial statements have been prepared from the books and records of NRCS in accordance with Generally Accepted Accounting Principles (GAAP) as promulgated by the Federal Accounting Standards Advisory Board (FASAB).